gatsbyjs/gatsby/packages/gatsby-plugin-styled-components/README.md

 #### v2.0.1

 `styled-components` is moved to a peer dependency.
 Installing the package alongside `gatsby-plugin-styled-components` is now required.
-Use `yarn add styled-components --save`
+Use `npm install --save styled-components`